xecrets/xecrets-cli/docs/index.md

 :       Encrypt a file to the given file path.

 -f|--file _name_
-:       Take options from a file.
+:       Take options from a file (programmatic).

 -g|--gpl-license
 :       Display the full GNU GPL license.